IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The IETF has historically benefitted from the use of contractors for accounting, finance, meeting planning, administrative assistance, legal counsel, tools, and web site support, as well as other services related to the standards process (RFC Editor and IANA).
 Prior to making the transition from IASA to IASA 2.0, the IETF budget reflected specific support from ISOC for communications and fundraising as well as some general support for accounting, finance, legal, and other services.
 The division of responsibilities between staff and contractors is at the discretion of the IETF Executive Director and his or her staff.

 The IETF has a long history of community involvement in the execution of certain administrative functions, in particular development of IETF tools, the NOC's operation of the meeting network, and some outreach and communications activities conducted by the Education and Mentoring Directorate.
 The IETF LLC staff is expected to respect the IETF community's wishes about community involvement in these and other functions going forward as long as the staff feels that they can meet the otherwise-stated needs of the community.
-Establishing the framework to allow the IETF LLC to staff each administrative function as appropriate may require the IETF community to document its consensus expectations in areas where no documentation currently exists (see {{transition-considerations}}).
+Establishing the framework to allow the IETF LLC to staff each administrative function as appropriate may require the IETF community to document its consensus expectations in areas where no documentation currently exists.
-(TODO: We are considering removing {{transition-considerations}} or moving it to {{?I-D.haberman-iasa20dt-recs}}.)

 In summary, the IETF Executive Director, with support from the team that they alone direct and lead, is responsible for: